 We offer $9.99 flat-rate shipping for all orders of $50 or more.
 We recommend you buy a full case and we'll make sure to throw in some stickers and pins for fun.
 All orders are shipped via courier and packaged appropriately to ensure the bottles will arrive safely.
 As shipping costs have gone up significantly recently, we only offer this rate for Ontario/Quebec.
 If you order from another province, we'll contact you directly with details on how to pay additional shipping fees.

 4. When did you start selling lemonade in PEC?

 Our lemonade story in The County started when the family stand first appeared way back in 2011 at Vicki’s Veggie’s Annual Tomato Tasting Event.
 We’ve been there every year since!
 A couple of years later, Dave started a few local music festivals called County Pop and Sandbanks Music Festival which always featured the lemonade stand as part of the action.
-It was when Dave started selling at Wellington Farmers Market that he felt like he had found his 'spiritual home'.
-Finally, the spring of 2020 brought a pandemic, and inspired a pivot to create a new bottled lemonade!
+It was when Dave started selling at Wellington Community Market that he felt like he had found his 'spiritual home'.
+The spring of 2020 brought a pandemic, and inspired a pivot to create a new bottled lemonade!
 Always made by hand, and always one at a time.

 5. How do you give back and support the arts and music?